 - If you feel that you need immediate care, call NorthShore University HealthSystem 1-866-364-MOMS hotline, your local hospital, 911 or 1-800- SUICIDE.

 If you are a woman experiencing any of the feelings mentioned on the Symptoms Page, or if you are observing these signs in a friend or family member, contact a health care provider.
 A complete medical evaluation, including thyroid screening, is necessary as under or overactive thyroid and other diseases can mimic depression or anxiety symptoms.

-Most women suffering from postpartum mood disorders realize that something is wrong, but often do not seek help.
+Most women suffering from perinatal (another name for pregnancy & postpartum) mood disorders realize that something is wrong, but often do not seek help.
 The important thing to remember is that the symptoms are temporary and treatable with skilled professional care and social support.

 It is important to remember that you are not alone, it is not your fault and with help, you will recover!

 - Support and reliable information about getting through depression and anxiety

 - Good nutrition and eating every three hours to keep your blood sugar in balance

 - Therapy and/or medicine from a trusted healthcare provider

 - Fresh air and movement getting out of the house